Kizum1/vikinghacks/README.md

-# gdscwebsite
+# Google Developers Student Club Website DVC

-This is the official website of the Google Developers Club at Diablo Valley College.
+This is the official website of the Google Developers Club at Diablo Valley College